stefphd/HostPort-python/README.md

 make
 ```

 Before using the *Makefile*, change library and include so as to match your Python version (3.10 is used at the moment).
-For Windows you can use [MSYS2](https://www.msys2.org/).

-Other make commands are: mingw-w64-x86_64-boost
+Other make commands are:

 * `make clean` to clean
 * `make remake` to clean and make